HTTPArchive/almanac.httparchive.org/src/content/en/2024/fonts.md

 {{ figure_markup(
   image="generic-family-name-usage.png",
   caption="Usage of generic `font-family` names.", description="Column chart showing usage of the generic `font-family` names.
-The `sans-serif` generic family name is used on 89% of desktop and mobile pages, the `monospace` generic family names is used on 65% of desktop pages and 64% of mobile pages, the `serif` generic family name is used on 50% of desktop pages and 51% of mobile pages, the `system-ui` generic family name is used on 7.3% of desktop pages and 7.2% of mobile pages, the `cursive` generic family name is used on 3.4% of desktop pages and 3.5% of mobile pages, the `ui-monospace` generic family name is used on 2.6% of desktop pages and 2.4% of mobile pages, the `ui-sans-serif` generic family name is used on 2.4% of desktop pages and 2.3% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHmcrit1gMzxfZNeFp9LrA4NQSMEh140fapD4CFQ89knpy6LvEKz7VafGaFGlxCAxTdpLZXaVaq8Pg/pubchart?oid=1077237634&format=interactive", sheets_gid="1543061572", sql_file="development/styles_family_system.sql"
+The `sans-serif` generic family name is used on 89% of desktop and mobile pages, the `monospace` generic family names is used on 65% of desktop pages and 64% of mobile pages, the `serif` generic family name is used on 50% of desktop pages and 51% of mobile pages, the `system-ui` generic family name is used on 7% of desktop pages and 7% of mobile pages, the `cursive` generic family name is used on 3% of both desktop and mobile pages, the `ui-monospace` generic family name is used on 3% of desktop pages and 2% of mobile pages, the `ui-sans-serif` generic family name is used on 2% of both desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHmcrit1gMzxfZNeFp9LrA4NQSMEh140fapD4CFQ89knpy6LvEKz7VafGaFGlxCAxTdpLZXaVaq8Pg/pubchart?oid=1077237634&format=interactive", sheets_gid="1543061572", sql_file="development/styles_family_system.sql"